JvanKatwijk/qt-dab/README.md

 Interfacing to another device
 -----------------------------------------------------------------------

-There are - obviously - more different devices than supported here.
+There are - obviously - more devices than supported here.
 Interfacing another device is not very complicated, it might be done using the "Soapy" interface, or one might write a new interface class.

-The device handlers are implemented as a class, derived from the class *virtualInput*.
+Device handlers are implemented as a class, derived from the class *virtualInput*.
 Only a few functions have to be implemented, to *set* and *get* the VFO frequency, to inspect the number of samples available and to get a number